9whirls/choco-windump/README.md

 # To build the package
 choco pack

-# To install the package locally
+# To install the package locally, download the source code and then run
 choco install choco-windump -s .

+# To install the package from Chocolatey repository, simply run
+choco install choco-windump --version 1.0

 # To remove the package
 choco uninstall choco-windump